-Students age 11 through 15 must complete the MN ATV Safety online class before signing up for a Hands On ATV class.
-The certification is required for all ATV operators age 12 and older who were born after July 1, 1987.
+Youth ages 11 through 15 must complete the MN ATV Safety online course before signing up for a Hands-On ATV class.
+ATV safety certification is required for all ATV operators age 12 and older who were born after July 1, 1987.

-Students can print their ATV Safety Certificate at the DNR website after passing both the online and Hands-On class.
-DNR fee is $10.00.
+Students can print their ATV Safety Certificate from the DNR website after passing the Hands-On class.
+Instructions provided during class.
+DNR fee is $10.